 If the message “Access denied – <drive>:\System Volume Information,” this doesn’t mean that you can’t show hidden files, this has happened because this folder stores Windows System Restore points.
 Now, you need to enter the drive from which you want to show the files, so type the drive’s name, and press Enter.
-After this, all your hidden files should be visible, go and check it.
+After this, all your hidden files should be visible, go and check them.
 If it doesn’t work, then move to the next method.

 This method contains showing files with the help of file checker tool.
 File checker tool helps with the corruption issues with the file.
 Let’s know how to do that:

-Modifying registry may lead you towards the solution, but while performing it, the user should be careful as it may cause some serious system errors.
+Modifying the registry may lead you towards the solution, but while performing it, the user should be careful as it may cause some serious system errors.

-Note: If the changes/losses are recent, then got for the Quick Scan mode, if the loss is major and a bit older go for the Deep Scan recovery mode, and if you want some intense recovery, then go for File trace recovery mode.
+Note: If the changes/losses are recent, then go for the Quick Scan mode, if the loss is major and a bit older go for the Deep Scan recovery mode, and if you want some intense recovery, then go for File trace recovery mode.